ihack4falafel/ihack4falafel.github.io/_posts/2018-1-12-Creating-Custom-TCP-Bind-Shell-~-Linux-x86.md

 Final Shellcode
 ---------------
 In this section we will glue all of previous code blocks together as shown below and then produce our final working shellcode.
-Feel free to skip the following code and go right to the graphical representation!

 ```nasm
 global _start